ActuallyHappening/COMP1100/documents/iteration_1/learning_cards.md

 (Caleb Yates, interview 3\)

+"I did actually... (describes doing a similar course on exchange)" - [Patrick Interview 3](../../interviews/iteration_1/patrick/PATRICK_2025_08_27_3.md)

+"I would!...
+Because, due to some courses only being provided every once a semester, and that would require me to end up having to miss a course for that semester and I'll be, basically, lagging behind maybe one full course.
+I'd rather just do it now rather than having to wait until it's available." - [Patrick Interview 2](../../interviews/iteration_1/patrick/PATRICK_2025_08_25_2.md)

 **Hypothesis: We believed students were unaware of the selection of courses offered by the university.**

 Observation: we observed, students don’t invest too much time into elective courses, often preferring ease over practical application.